 - Brief instructional video: “Adding a link to a library reference in Canvas to make files more accessible”

-Including a welcoming statement on your course syllabus will encourage those students who encounter accessibility challenges to contact you and to seek help from the Resource Office on Disabilities.
+Including a welcoming statement on your course syllabus will encourage those students who encounter accessibility challenges to contact you and to seek help from Student Accessibility Services.
 The best syllabus statements are friendly, supportive and personal messages to your students, and don’t read like boilerplate policy statements.

 - Center for Teaching and Learning guide on syllabus statements